m7amd777/graphQL/README.md

 # GraphQL Profile Dashboard

 A React single-page application that visualizes your [Reboot01](https://learn.reboot01.com) learning profile using the platform's GraphQL API.
+You can access the deployed version by visiting `https://graphqlmbadawy.netlify.app/`
 ## Features

 - **Authentication** — Login with your Reboot01 credentials (Basic Auth → JWT).
 Session persists across page reloads with automatic token validation.